(Disclosure: Some of the links below may be affiliate links)

 The other reason is to protect your existing assets.
 Many investors use stock options to protect themselves against future losses, either in a long position or a short position.

-Using a long call option can also be used to protect short position.
+Using a long call option can also be used to protect short positions.

 So, it is interesting to see how versatile stock options are.